Student Financial Assistance

 - PLUS Loans for graduate students and parents (non-need based)

 The Financial Aid Division of the Arkansas Department of Higher Education administers most of the state financial aid programs for Arkansas, including the Arkansas Academic Challenge Scholarship and Arkansas Governor’s Scholarship.
 Some programs are need based and some are non-need based.
 Students apply for state aid by completing the YOUniversal application.

 The University of Arkansas has a number of merit scholarships available for new students and current students.
 Some scholarships are need based, but the majority of opportunities are non-need based.
-Click on each link for application information, eligibility requirements, and renewal polices.
+Click on each link for application information, eligibility requirements, selection criteria, and renewal polices.